Elected Member

 Columbia Law School

-Wadie Said is a professor of law at the University of South Carolina.
+Wadie Said is a professor of law at the University of Colorado School of Law.
 He is a graduate of Princeton University and the Columbia University School of Law, where he served as an articles editor of the Columbia Human Rights Law Review.
-He is a professor of law at University of South Carolina School of Law.

-Professor Said's recent scholarship analyzes the challenges inherent in the modern terrorism prosecution, covering such topics as coercive interrogation, the use of informants, and the ban on providing material support to designated foreign terrorist organizations.
-He is currently at work on a book, a comprehensive legal analysis of the criminal terrorist prosecution in the United States, which is scheduled to be published by Oxford University Press in 2015.
-He teaches courses in criminal law, criminal procedure, immigration law, and a seminar on international human rights law.
+Professor Said's scholarship analyzes the challenges inherent in adjudicating issues that touch on foreign policy, national security, and the criminal law more broadly.
+He is the author of Crimes of Terror (Oxford 2018), a comprehensive study of the modern terrorism prosecution, covering such topics as coercive interrogation, the use of informants, and the ban on providing material support to designated foreign terrorist organizations.
+He teaches courses in criminal law, criminal procedure, immigration law, and seminars in international human rights, counterterrorism, and advanced criminal justice.

 Areas of Expertise